Medals of Honor (Japan): Red ribbon

 First awarded in 1882.
 Awarded to individuals who have risked their own lives to save the lives of others.

 Green ribbon

 First awarded in 1882.
 Originally awarded "to children, grandchildren, wives and servants for remarkable acts of piety; and to individuals who, through their diligence and perseverance while engaging in their professional activities, became public role models".

 Changed social values after World War II had resulted in the conferment of this medal being suspended after 1950; since 1955 it has been replaced to some extent by the revived Medal with Yellow Ribbon (see below).
 However, in 2003 the Medal with Green Ribbon was revived as an award to morally remarkable individuals who have actively taken part in serving society.

 Yellow ribbon

 First awarded in 1887 (later abolished); revived in 1955.
-Awarded to individuals who, through their diligence and perseverance while engaging in their professional activities, became public role models.
+Awarded to individuals who, through their diligence and perseverance while engaging in their professional activities, have become public role models.